JasonLeisure/games/README.md

+### Updates to files 11/09/2023 added in block stacking game to games. will be last game added.

 ### Updates to files 11/06/2023 added in games a 3d breakout game.
 Added snowglobe to animations.

 ### Updates to files 11/02/23 added in chess board game